-Although the customer leaves an invisible data trail in the store, brick-and-mortar retailers barely use them to improve customer service.
-Dr. Michael Goller, CTO at Detego, explains why things need to change in the future.
+Although the customer leaves an invisible data trail in the store, brick-and-mortar retailers barely use them to improve customer service – its time to think again.

-Online retailing has not only created a new way of shopping, but also has a powerful toolbox to measure its results – with the overall objective to meet the customer’s expectations at all times.
-For that reason, online retailing has become the highest standard when it comes to measurement and evaluation in fashion retail.
-There is almost nothing that is not being evaluated while surfing the web shop.
-Conversion rate, click through rate, average order value, relation between new and returning visitors, bounce rate and retention time are just some of the KPIs that measure the success of online shopping activities.
-The really powerful thing about this is that analysis is always followed by action – usually fully automated.
+Online retailing not only created a new way of shopping, but it also changed the game when it comes to tracking and analysing the shopping journey.
+There is almost nothing that is not being evaluated while surfing the webshop.
+Digital-heat-maps of individual online sessions are analysed, showing every click and scroll through the online store.
+Every possible KPI is monitored: Conversion rate, click-through rate, average order value, the relation between new and returning visitors, bounce rate and retention to name a few.
+The really powerful thing about this is that analysis is always followed by action, to improve both the effectiveness of the webshop and the experience of its customers.

 The need for real-time data